function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-S9N6DX06CF');

 Family groups and males may gather into herds several hundred strong.

-The members of an African elephant family group take good care of one another.
-If one of them is sick or injured others will stay with it to defend it.
+The members of an African elephant family group takes loving care of one another.
+If one of them is sick or injured, others will stay with it to defend it.

 The calves get especially close attention.
 The adults help them climb steep banks and will protect them from predators.